velartrill/velartrill.github.io/orig/out-of-the-dark.md

 Cassil stares at the ceiling.
 "Exit interview?"

-"It's just a quick questionnaire we like to get filled out before we release prisoners," Mirvit says quickly.
+"It's just a quick questionnaire we like to get filled out before we discharge those in our custody," Mirvit says quickly.
 "It'll only be a few minutes of your time."

 "Does this mean I'm going to be released soon?"